 Prayer is the way a person communicates with God.
-Several scriptures state to pray to the Father in Jesus's name.
-One of those scriptures is John 14:13, "And whatsoever ye shall ask in my name, that will I do, that the Father may be glorified in the Son."
+Several scriptures instruct to pray to the Father in the name of Jesus.
+One of these scriptures is John 14:13, "And whatsoever ye shall ask in my name, that will I do, that the Father may be glorified in the Son."

 Jesus is the advocate, and the only way for man to be in the presence of God.
-That came to be through His sacrifice on Calvary.
+This comes through His sacrifice on Calvary.
 Prayer allows a person to talk to God one on one.
 Through prayer, a person can express his or her innermost thoughts and desires.

 Prayer is not a one-way expression of wants.
 It's a dialogue.
-God talks to an individual when he or she prays.
-Similar to having a face-to-face conversation with another individual, when one prays, he or she should take time to listen to hear what God will say.
-God communicates in many ways through His Holy Spirit - in a thought, through a verse of scripture, audibly, or through a change in a situation, to name a few.
-He calms the fear, or sends His peace.
-Sometimes a person must be patient in waiting for the answer to arrive.
-So prayers need to be continuous, and not just consist of talking to God, but also listening.
+God speaks to individuals when they pray.
+Similar to face-to-face conversations, one should take time to listen to God while in prayer.
+God communicates in many ways by the Holy Spirit - through a thought, a verse of scripture, audible voice, or through a change in circumstance, to name a few.
+He calms fear and sends His peace.
+Sometimes a person must patiently wait for an answer.
+Prayer should be continuous, not just talking to God, but also listening.

 Why is prayer important?
 It's one of the major ways to be strong in the Spirit.
 Being strong in the Spirit is linked with continuous and fervent prayer.
-If a person is filled with the Spirit, he or she is most likely talking and listening to God.
-Jesus warned that an individual is subject to temptation and will be led away by Satan if not found watching and praying always.
+A person who is filled with the Spirit is most likely talking and listening to God.
+Jesus warned about being subject to temptation and being led away by Satan if not found watching and praying always.
 Prayer keeps the Father's protection close at hand.

-When reading scriptural accounts of people like Moses, Samson, Elijah, etc., one may think, "These people were super-spiritual.
+When reading scriptural accounts of individuals, such as Moses, Samson, Elijah, etc., one may think, "These people were super-spiritual.
 My prayers could never be answered as theirs were."
 Read the description of Elijah as found in James 5:17-18, "Elijah was a man subject to like passions as we are, and he prayed earnestly that it might not rain: and it rained not on the earth by the space of three years and six months.
 And he prayed again, and the heaven gave rain, and the earth brought forth her fruit."

-In the preceding verses of the same chapter, James 5:13-16, James instructs to pray when suffering, when cheerful, when sick, when having sinned, and for one another.
+In the preceding verses of the same chapter, James 5:13-16, James instructs to pray when suffering, when cheerful, when sick, having sinned, and for one another.
 "The effectual fervent prayer of a righteous man availeth much."
-It is clear that prayer must be a vital part of a person's life, and God is pleased when an individual prays according to His will.
+Prayer should be a vital part of a person's life, and God is pleased when an individual prays according to His will.